【Hiroshi Fujiwara Interview】"AI won't eliminate music" - A speaker from fragment × BE@RBRICK appears | MEDICOM TOY

 —That's incredible.
 An era where supply and demand can be met by one person.

-—However, since it's created by recombining existing elements, it inevitably results in something that feels familiar.
-Also, there's a concern that if it leads to mass production of low-quality content, music might lose its value in the future.
+—However, since it's made by recombining existing elements, it will have a sense of déjà vu.
+Also, if it leads to mass production of low-quality content, I worry that we might lose the value of music in the future.

 —The electricity consumption must be terrifying (laughs).